Speed limits in France

 Those limits are not systematically signaled as they are the default limit.
 For instance the name of a town or village at its entry is an implicit limitation to 50 km/h; the crossed name at the exit is the corresponding end of limit.
 This matches the way 1968 Vienna Convention on Road Traffic defined a built-up area (in English, or agglomération in French).
 However, additional 50 km/h speed limit signs, or other speed limit sign, might be added to make it more explicit.

 Vehicles over 3.5 metric tons of maximum total weight have lower speed limits.
 Lorries of more than 12 metric tons (except dangerous goods and trailers that may have lower limits) may not exceed 50 km/h in urban areas (even if the speed limit was raised to 70 km/h), 90 km/h on highways, and 80 km/h elsewhere.
 Lorries under 12 metric tons but over 3.5 have the same limits except 90 km/h on 4-lane expressways.
 Buses may not exceed 100 km/h on highways and 4-lane expressways.

 Minimum or recommended speeds are very rarely marked in France, though vehicles incapable of sustaining 60 km/h are not allowed on highways/motorways and you must be driving at 80 km/h or higher to use the left-most lane of a highway/motorway.

 From 1 July 2018, 80 km/h has become the default maximum speed limit on a network of around 400,000 kilometers of road.
 Protests against the lowering of the speed limit on rural roads to 80 km/h were held due to the unpopularity of the decision, on the assumption that an 80 km/h speed is too slow and that there has been insufficient assessment done.
 This contributed in French rural areas to the beginning of the "Gilets Jaunes" (Yellow vests movement).

-Additional limits to the speed limits

-Article R413-17 of the Code de la route provide some clarifications regarding the speed limits.